NimaHatami99/MiniProjects/README.md

 The folder includes laptop price prediction, air quality prediction, and a domain-specific machine learning application using real-world datasets.
 The implementations cover data cleaning, feature engineering, visualization, feature scaling, regression model training, hyperparameter tuning, and model evaluation using regression metrics.

+### 22. Malware Classification Using CNN

+Implementation of a deep learning-based image classification system for detecting malware families using Convolutional Neural Networks.

+The project converts malware bytecode and disassembly representations into grayscale images and trains a CNN model to classify samples into multiple malware categories.
+The workflow includes model design, hyperparameter tuning, learning rate optimization, regularization techniques, early stopping, dropout, batch normalization, and transfer learning using pretrained networks.